Skip to main content

 2. Type the name of a variable or expression and click OK.

 The project will pause at the line where the breakpoint is set and display the value of the variable.
-You can step over as needed to observe whether the value of the variable sum is computing as expected.
+You can step over as needed to observe whether the value of the variable counter is computing as expected.

 More options are available from the WATCH section: